BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 The third approach is kind of the middle ground between the first two approaches.
 By using and modifying FunctionGui (the type that is returned by magicgui), we still get the benefits of magicgui annotations, but we have extra editing capabilities.
 It doesn't necessarily mean it is the best approach, it depends on your demands.

-We keep the annotated version of our function, but instead of passing it to magicgui, we will define a new FunctionGui class, based on [this example](https://napari.org/guides/stable/magicgui.html#magicgui-widgets-functiongui) and pass our flood function to FunctionGui.
+We keep the annotated version of our function, but instead of passing it to magicgui, we will define a new `FunctionGui` class, based on [this example](https://napari.org/guides/stable/magicgui.html#magicgui-widgets-functiongui) and pass our flood function to `FunctionGui`.
 So, I will start with the code shown below:

 ```Python
 def flood(image: ImageData, delta: float=0, new_level: int=0) -> LabelsData: